 Prospects with a TeamLink connection will be marked with the TeamLink icon.

 3) From your search results, click the name or profile photo of the prospect you want.

-4) A list of connections will appear in the TeamLink panel on the right side of the member's profile.
-An expandable box will show how you're connected to each potential introducer, as well as how each introducer is connected to the prospect.
+4) Click See Who to expand the list of connections in the TeamLink panel on the right side of the member's profile.